AbdelzaherMuhammed/Task/README.md

 - while the other is by doing multiple filters at one time
 ## Usage/Examples

--The link to the first way of the task is here:
+- The link to the first way of the task is here:

 ```javascript
     /task
 ```

--The link to the second way of the task is here:
+- The link to the second way of the task is here:

 ```javascript
     /simple-task